daudaman/100-Days-of-ML-AI/README.md

-# 100 Days of Machine Learning & AI
+# 100 Days of Machine Learning & Artificial Intelligence

 Welcome to my Machine Learning and Artificial Intelligence journey.